ben/ben.github.com/source/_posts/2012-10-24-the-best-part-of-waking-up.markdown

 ## Setting the tone

 You wake up each day completely fresh.
-It takes a while before all the worries you had yesterday make themselves known again, so for a while you have an empty, clear mind.
+It takes a while before all the worries from yesterday make themselves known again, so for a while you have an empty, clear mind.
 And the first thing you put in is going to stick.

 I used to read email, Twitter, and Facebook first thing in the morning.
 That got me current with what happened while I was asleep, but it put me in the mindset of keeping up.  *Following*.
-From that point forward, I had a compulsion to *know what was going on*, and since people are constantly doing things, I was always behind.
+From that point on, I had to know what was going on, and since people are constantly doing things, I was always behind.
 I hate being behind.

 ## Mindset